eLabBlog

 HL7 sets international standards for exchanging, integrating, sharing, and retrieving electronic health information.

-HL7 use is widespread in healthcare, and any lab that exchanges patient information will need to send and receive HL7 messages using digital platforms.
+The use of HL7 in healthcare is widespread, and any lab that exchanges patient information will need to send and receive HL7 messages using digital platforms.

-Here are several types of labs that use HL7:
+Here are several types of labs that use HL7 messages:

 • Clinical testing labs: Clinical labs test biospecimens collected from patients to diagnose or monitor medical conditions or the effectiveness of treatments.
 In this context, HL7 communicates test results and patient information between a clinical lab and other healthcare systems.